Report Summary

 Take out a free 30-day trial subscription to read the full report >

-The headline Consumer Price Index (CPI) rose by 3.4% YoY in December, up from 3.2% in the previous month
+The headline Consumer Price Index (CPI) rose by 3.0% YoY in February, unchanged from the previous month.

 Source: ONS, Retail Economics analysis